mautic/mautic-documentation/pages/25.What's New/01 mautic-2/01 mautic-2.15.3/doc.en.md

 ### Download segment filter

-With this release you can download segment filter
+With this release you can download Segment filter

 ### CreatedDate to Salesforce integration

-This release improves Salesforce integration byb adding CreatedDate features
+This release improves Salesforce integration by adding `CreatedDate` feature